cranjesh/images-test/TheSoldiersLegacyThorough.md

 I thought of Katherine’s children that night, and the countless soldiers’ families who would never know how Edward’s quiet diligence, and Holmes’s relentless mind, had reshaped the empire’s bones.

 Holmes, reflecting on the case, remarked quietly as we departed, "A single rotten branch may poison the tree, Watson.
 But uproot it,” he tapped his cane decisively, “and the roots remember how to grow.”

+A few days later, at Blackwood Manor, I found Katherine by the parlor window, watching her children in the garden.
+Their laughter, once silenced by grief, rang through the halls again.

+Beside her lay a leather-bound journal—Edward’s notes, his careful handwriting preserved.
+She traced the cover lightly and exhaled.

+“He would have wanted them to grow up without fear,” she murmured.
+“And now, at last, they can.”

 *The End*